Interleukin 1 beta: Function

+There are two genes for interleukin-1 (IL-1): IL-1 alpha and IL-1 beta (this gene).
+IL-1β precursor is cleaved by cytosolic caspase 1 (interleukin 1 beta convertase) to form mature IL-1β.

 IL-1β is a member of the interleukin 1 family of cytokines.
 This cytokine is produced by activated macrophages, monocytes, and a subset of dendritic cells known as slanDC, as a proprotein, which is proteolytically processed to its active form by caspase 1 (CASP1/ICE).
 This cytokine is an important mediator of the inflammatory response, and is involved in a variety of cellular activities, including cell proliferation, differentiation, and apoptosis.
 The induction of cyclooxygenase-2 (PTGS2/COX2) by this cytokine in the central nervous system (CNS) is found to contribute to inflammatory pain hypersensitivity.
 This gene and eight other interleukin 1 family genes form a cytokine gene cluster on chromosome 2.